Docs

 A Container runs a service or background process in each customer's cloud.
 Point it at an existing image, or point it at source code and Alien builds an image during release.
 Use Containers for HTTP services, databases, vector stores, stream processors, GPU-backed services, and anything that needs stable internal DNS or persistent local storage.

 Alien creates the required cloud infrastructure, places the container replicas on the customer's machines, and monitors them during rollout.
+The image's configured command starts your app directly.
+For source code, alien build first produces that runnable image; no Worker runtime wraps the process.

 Deployment Modes